0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 You can verify the court decision yourself at [https://www.fcmcclerk.com/case/view](https://www.fcmcclerk.com/case/view) by searching "Gavin Grier."

-The rest of this page is dedicated to explaining exactly what happened, the extent to which Gavin stalked me, and the extent to which I pursued legal remedies. **Everything** below is from my perspective, but I have **screenshots, audio, and court records** included to back everything up.
-Third-party names, phone numbers, addresses, and other identifying details will be redacted on this post.
-If a phone number is *not* redacted, this is because it didn't resolve to a real person, it's just a fake number that comes from a virtual-number service like the Pinger or TextNow apps.
-Those numbers are fake and can be obtained instantly by anyone who downloads those apps, so I don't redact them.
+The rest of this page explains exactly how Gavin stalked me, how I found out it was him, and how I sued him and won.
+Everything below is from my perspective, but I have **screenshots, audio, and court records** included to back everything up.
+Other people's names and phone numbers are redacted on this post, but any number that participated in the stalking or harassment is unredacted.

-Lastly, if you have questions, email me at questions(at)sullivan(dot)mx.
+If you have questions, email me at questions(at)sullivan(dot)mx.

-Let's get into it.

 <div id="toc-container"></div>